postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/graphql.md

 ---

-Many people think of Postman as an advanced REST client.
-Beyond REST, Postman is a tool that handles any calls sent over HTTP.
-This means that you can use Postman to interact with protocol-agnostic APIs - such as [SOAP](/docs/sending-requests/supported-api-frameworks/making-soap-requests/) and GraphQL, which can both utilize HTTP, just like REST.
+Postman can handle any calls sent over HTTP.
+This means that Postman can make HTTP calls using GraphQL, an open-source data query and manipulation language for APIs, in addition to REST, [SOAP](/docs/sending-requests/supported-api-frameworks/making-soap-requests/), and [WebSocket](/docs/sending-requests/supported-api-frameworks/websocket/) requests.

 Learn how Postman supports working with GraphQL.